 I offered seeds in an innocent gesture prior to a class on positive communication.
-I was shot down, though the woman I had asked for had requested seeds in the quest to feed her family.
-The woman who rejected the seeds assured me that neither the woman that I had inquired for, nor herself had “time to garden.”
+The woman who rejected the seeds assured me that neither the woman that I had inquired for, nor she personally had “time to garden.”
 It was growled at me.
-I kept the beautiful seeds tucked into my jeans pocket and wondered where have we gone wrong.
-Don’t worry, I will return to the right person, but for now, I would go.
+I kept the beautiful seeds tucked into my jeans pocket and wondered where have we gone wrong?

-I had a large group out to the farm for an educational tour.
-It surprised, and disappointed me that three would mention stealing seeds from the farm.
-Why?
-I had already taken the initiative to share my knowledge and to hand pollinate, harvest and dry seeds for the group.
-Why would you steal?
-And I also had to wonder, how many more did, and didn’t tell me?
+I once had a large group out to the farm for an educational tour.
+They were seed savers.
+It surprised, and disappointed me that three would mention stealing seeds from the farm, worse yet, laugh about stealing when I asked them not to.
+Why would they pose as ethical, sustainable farmers and then steal?
+What is the world coming to?
+I had already taken the initiative to share my knowledge and to hand pollinate, harvest and dry seeds for this group.
+They knew I would give my seed work to them in the form of seeds that would make squash growing easy.
+It took years to accomplish this, but the point was to get Hawaii replenished with these vines that once covered the islands.
+I also had to wonder, how many more did, and didn’t tell me?
 It made me wonder about gratitude and greed.

-If there is anyplace where Hawaii is at a great disadvantage, it is in it’s inability to live up to it’s idealized position as “paradise.”
-A imaginary place within one’s mind, with lofty utopian perfection at every corner.
 Many flock to Hawaii and expect all to be as perfect as the weather.
-Paradise is to be served up on a silver platter, and when it is not, someone is going to pay for it.
-The problem that confuses many here, is even when “paradise” or kindness and generosity is served up in the form of open sharing of knowledge, free seeds, or beautiful food, it is still rejected, or stolen, such as the case of the before mentioned seeds.
-It makes me believe that the void within cannot be filled by 365 sunny days in a row.
+The problem that confuses many here, is even when “paradise” or kindness and generosity is served up in the form of open sharing of knowledge, free seeds, or beautiful food, it is still rejected, stolen, or mowed down.

-Recently, my neighbor died.
-Though shocking to some extent, it changed my life wildly.
-You see, my neighbor stole from my garden nearly every day, stomped plants, and then complained that she would take more if she could identify what “weird” things I was growing.
+Recently, my neighbor died of an overdose.
+Though shocking, it changed my life wildly.
+You see, my neighbor stole from my garden nearly every day.
+She stomped plants, and then complained that she would take even more if she could identify what “weird” things I was growing.
 She complained about the taste of the beans.
 I couldn’t comment, because I never got any.
 This was the second time in Hawaii that I had a neighbor like this.
-I’d like to say that I was ready, but you never really are.
-Though, I work hard to defend myself from the verbal attacks, there is little to do to protect the plants in your absence.
-No fence, nor confrontation could keep her out.
-What confused me initially was the stealing.
-I offered a bounty every chance I got, in part just due to kindness, but also hoping to keep her from crushing the plants.
-The more I offered, the more she stole.
-I thought of that with the seeds at the farm.
-Is giving seeds away encouraging people to steal from me?
+I’d like to say that I was ready for this, but you never really are.